-Ben is a Fellow of the Chartered Institute of Arbitrators (FCIArb), Aspiring Full Member of the London Maritime Arbitrators Association (LMAA) and a Member of the Baltic Exchange.
+Ben is a Fellow of the Chartered Institute of Arbitrators (FCIArb), an Aspiring Full Member of the LMAA, and a Member of the Baltic Exchange.

-The mediation process provides an opportunity for all parties involved to explore terms of settlement - through a trusted and independent third party with whom each party can discuss the case on a 'without prejudice' and confidential basis - that take account of a broader range of issues than litigation and arbitration necessarily would, and explore options that result in a balanced and constructive outcome.
+The mediation process provides an opportunity to explore terms of settlement - through an impartial and independent third party, on a 'without prejudice' and confidential basis - that takes account of a broader range of issues than litigation or arbitration necessarily would, and explore solutions that result in a balanced and constructive outcome.

 Ben can conduct the mediation process flexibly in whatever format suits the parties, including remotely by a combination of phone, email and video.

-Otherwise known as Dispute Resolution Boards, Dispute Review Boards, and Dispute Adjudication Boards, DBs consist of 1-3 individuals who assist contracting parties, throughout the life of a project to avoid, manage and resolve disputes in real-time by identifying and addressing issues early on.
+Otherwise known as Dispute Resolution Boards, Dispute Review Boards, and Dispute Adjudication Boards, DBs consist of 1-3 individuals who assist contracting parties, throughout the life of a project, to avoid, manage and resolve disputes in real-time by identifying and addressing issues early on.

-DB Members usually are not lawyers.
-Rather, they are respected and trusted professionals selected for their knowledge, experience and independence in the subject matter of the project.
+DB members usually are not lawyers.
+Rather, they are respected and trusted professionals selected for their knowledge, experience and independence, in the subject matter of the project.

 According to the Dispute Resolution Board Foundation (DRBF), 60% of projects utilizing a DB have no disputes at all; and 98% of the disputes that reach the DB do not go on to further litigation or arbitration.

-Dispute Boards can provide a low-cost and highly effective means of assisting parties in a project not only to resolve disputes quickly but to avoid them altogether resulting in a "best-for-project" outcome for all parties.
+DBs can provide a low-cost and highly effective means of assisting parties in a project not only to resolve disputes quickly but to avoid them altogether resulting in a "best-for-project" outcome for all parties.

 A Chartered Shipbroker: Ben is a pro-active and seasoned negotiator with 23 years' experience in facilitation, collaboration and relationship management.